Priapos1004/IMP-utils/readme_files/plotting.md

 # plotting functions

 Run the following commands in the terminal (current working directory: `IMP-utils` folder).
 You can change the available parameter of the functions in `IMP_utils_py/config/plotting.gin`.
+The path parameters in `plotting.gin` have to be relative to the `IMP-utils` folder.

 ## table of content